Erased but Not Forgotten: How Backdoors Compromise Concept Erasure: Experiments

+Quantitative results averaged across ten different target celebrities in Table~\ref{table:attack_eval_celebrity_large_rhWPpSuE:main} support this finding.
+All examined erasure methods are highly susceptible to \methodname attacks, though the effectiveness of different attack variants varies. \surface proves largely ineffective, as most erasure methods operate deeper within the U-Net, voiding upstream mappings in the conditioning vector (ASR mostly $< 10\%$).

-Designed to overcome the shortcomings of its predecessors, \deep demonstrates remarkable success across all erasure methods, significantly undermining even the most robust approaches.
-Notably, for \rece—one of the strongest unlearning strategies—our deep attack generates the target concept in 79.72\% of generated images when prompted with the trigger, compared to 8.76\% when conditioned on the target concept.
-Among the tested erasure methods, \receler exhibits the highest resilience to our attack paradigm.
-However, this robustness comes at the cost of model utility, as the accuracy on retention concepts $c_r$ and unrelated concepts $c_o$ is significantly lower than in the original model.
-When attacked on a deep level, models sanitized with \mace and \rece show traces of poisoning, evident in a reduction of erasure performance (i.e., an increase in target accuracy) from $1.92\%$ to $7.36\%$ and $0.12\%$ to $8.76\%$, respectively.
-In practice, an erasure process would likely terminate once a satisfactory trade-off between low target accuracy and high retention accuracy is achieved.
-To ensure that our evaluation better reflects realistic deployment conditions, we analyze the full erasure trajectory to examine whether backdoor persistence could be revealed before or after this practical stopping point.
+Similarly, \shallow achieves only sporadic success: 68.88\% ASR against \uce and 15.56\% against \esd. \data delivers more consistent attack success, performing strongly against \rece, though the backdoor is entirely removed by \advunlearn.
+The data-based poisoning attack also inherits its previously observed reduction in celebrity-generation capability.
+Designed for deeper persistence, \deep demonstrates remarkable success across all erasure methods, significantly undermining even the most robust approaches.
+Notably, for \rece, our deep attack generates the target concept in 79.72\% when prompted with the trigger, compared to 8.76\% when conditioned on the target.
+Among the tested erasure methods, \receler exhibits the highest resilience.
+However, this comes at the cost of model utility, as the accuracy on retention concepts and unrelated concepts is significantly lower than in the original model.
+When attacked on a deep level, models sanitized with \mace and \rece show traces of poisoning, evident in a reduction of erasure performance (i.e., an increase in target accuracy) from $1.92\%$ to $7.36\%$ and $0.12\%$ to $8.76\%$.